Best Budget-Friendly Light Stand for Video Lighting

 1. NEEWER Heavy-Duty 13-Foot Light Stand

 The stand is height adjustable between 4.8 and 13 feet.
 When using it at a shorter height, the load capacity increases.
-It may be able to hold closer to 30 pounds at 8-feet, which is just below the standard ceiling height.
+It may hold closer to 30 pounds at 8 feet, just below the standard ceiling height.

 Overall, the NEEWER heavy-duty light stand is one of the most stable, durable options for mounting a heavy light fixture that is still a budget-friendly option.